|

 How often do you play and how long is the season?

-Games are usually played on weeknights after 6 PM
+Games are usually played on weeknights after 7 PM

-begins April 24.
+begins May 4.
 The playoffs begin in August.
 Each

 team plays an 20 game regular season schedule